RjunH/hello-world/README.md

 ------------------------------------
 Hola techies,

 Arjun here, I like Angularjs and nodejs.
-Prepare your horses to fight
+Prepare your horses.